FactomProject/factom-docs/wallet/includes/_create-entry-credit-address.md

 ![Wallet 37](images/wallet_023.png)

-The button will expand and show "NEW ADDRESS", then click on it.
+The button will expand and show "NEW ADDRESS," then click on it.

 ![Wallet 38](images/wallet_024.png)

-All you need is type a Nickname for the address, also known as "alias", then click "ADD TO ADDRESS BOOK".
+All you need is type a Nickname for the address, also known as "alias," then click "ADD TO ADDRESS BOOK."
 We nicknamed our address EC01, give it a name that is relevant to you.

 ![Wallet 39](images/wallet_035.png)